-The impact of the Gargrave Neighbourhood Plan on the air quality of the North Pennine Moors close to the A59 road can also be considered in cumulative terms with the proposed development in the local plans of Craven District Council and Harrogate Borough Council.
-The first two tables below show the estimated traffic flows from the town of Skipton in the Craven Local Plan area.
+There are no traffic flow studies available for Bradley given its comparatively low population and small housing allocation.
+However, the impact of the Bradleys Both Neighbourhood Plan on the air quality of the North Pennine Moors close to the A59 road can also be satisfactorily considered in cumulative terms with the proposed development in the local plans of Craven District Council and Harrogate Borough Council.
+In Appendix X of the HRA Appropriate Assessment for the Craven Local Plan, there are two tables which show the estimated traffic flows from the town of Skipton in the Craven Local Plan area.
 The traffic flows in the tables show a slight reduction in vehicle traffic and no difference in HGV flows along the A59 road.
-The third table shows the estimated vehicle flows along the A59 (Blubberhouses) as a result of the Harrogate Borough Council Local Plan.
+Another table in this Appendix X shows the estimated vehicle flows along the A59 (Blubberhouses) as a result of the Harrogate Borough Council Local Plan.
 It shows an increase in traffic of 18 vehicles in the AM peak and 36 vehicles in the PM peak.
-There are no figures for HGV numbers currently available from Harrogate BC at the time of writing.